One-Touch Soccer logo

 a) The ball is placed at the Penalty Mark;

-b) The Goalkeeper has both feet on the Goal Line until the ball is in play; and
+b) The Goalkeeper must have both feet on the Goal Line until the ball is in play; and

 c) The player who takes the Penalty Kick may not touch the ball again until after it touches another player.